Loyola Blakefield: Soccer

-The soccer program won the Maryland Championship in 2001, 2012, and 2014 and has produced Division I talent.
-Coach Lee Tschantret, a former longtime player in the Major Indoor Soccer League, won several championships with the Baltimore Blast.
+The soccer program have won the Maryland Interscholastic Athletic Association championship on five occasions (2005, 2012, 2014, 2023, 2024) and has produced Division I talent.
+Former coach Lee Tschantret, a longtime player in the Major Indoor Soccer League, won several championships with the Baltimore Blast.
 The program has produced several professional players including Akira Fitzgerald, Grant Robinson, and Avionne Flanagan.

 Basketball

 The Loyola basketball program reached regional prominence in the 1970s when it was led by head coach Jerry Savage, who won over 600 games from 1969 to 2003.
 He produced several Division I players.
 Savage also coached the 1997 MIAA Championship team, the last championship of any sort for the Dons basketball program.
 Loyola has been in the most Baltimore Catholic League finals with 13 total and 6 championships.
 More recently, the program had several disappointing seasons and experienced a four-year period with four different head coaches.
-Since then Josh Davalli, an All-Metro player at Cardinal Gibbons in the mid-1990s, served as varsity head coach while also teaching in the Middle School.
+Roger Garfield is currently the head coach.

-Cross Country
+Cross-country

 The Loyola cross-country program has had much success, being the first and only team in the MIAA to complete the "three-peat", then continuing to win six consecutive individual and team titles at the Maryland Interscholastic Athletic Association championship meet.
 Under the coaching of Jose Albornoz and Chris Cucuzzella, the Dons have won 17 MIAA/MSA championships to bring the program's total championships to 18 (1983,1989,1991,1997–98, 2000, 2003, 2005–06, 2009–14, 2017–18, and 2021) since its inception.
+Current distance event records are held by Matt Jablonski.